manishkumart/manishkumart/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Advance NLP and DL
+- 🌱 I’m currently learning Advance NLP (LLM) and Computer Vision
-- 👯 I’m looking to collaborate on some excitng reasearch work in AI space
+- 👯 I’m looking to collaborate on some exciting research work in the AI space
 - 💬 Ask me anything about machine learning to NLP